Zamboni Company: In popular culture

 From 1980 until the strip's end, Charles Schulz often included references to Zamboni in his Peanuts comic strip.
 It was also mentioned by name in the TV special She's a Good Skate, Charlie Brown.

 The Zamboni Company's ice resurfacing machine and Frank Zamboni were honored with a Google Doodle on January 16, 2013, for Frank Zamboni's 112th birthday.
 Google provided a playable doodle, where a Zamboni machine can be driven around a rink.

 The video game Plants vs. Zombies has a zombie driving a Zamboni-brand ice resurfacer, called the "Zomboni" in-game.
 Used with permission from the "Game of the Year" re-release onward.

 A 1989 episode of Cheers, entitled "Death Takes a Holiday on Ice", features the off-screen death of Carla Tortelli's ice show performing husband, Eddie LeBec, who is said to have been run-over by a Zamboni.

 In 1990, the Gear Daddies recorded a song called "I Wanna Drive the Zamboni" about a person who wanted a job driving the Zamboni at the ice rink.

 In the 2014 film Dumb and Dumber To, Harry (Jeff Daniels) and Lloyd (Jim Carrey) steal a modified Zamboni-brand ice resurfacer.

 In the 2019 film ”Wine Country”, while playing a different paths game Catherine wishes she was a Zamboni driver as it would always be cool and she would get to have 2 hour long breaks.

 The 2021 "Double Date" episode of Call Me Kat ends Kat's mother announcing she has set up Kat on a blind date with a Zamboni driver; Kat is intrigued by that skill set.

+An xkcd comic (#2916) humorously depicts a fictional “Zamboni Voyager” mission to Europa, parodying real spacecraft by suggesting the moon’s icy surface would be resurfaced like an ice rink.